arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 <a name="Ex3Task1" />
 #### Task 1 - Downloading Resource Group Template ####

-In this task you will you will use Azure PowerShell for Azure Resources to list the available templates from the gallery and then download one JSON template to create a Web site and a SQL Database.
+In this task you will use Azure PowerShell for Azure Resources to list the available templates from the gallery and then download one JSON template to create a Web site and a SQL Database.

 1. Open Azure PowerShell console.